KineticCafe/kinetic-university/elixir-notes/04-plug-and-ecto/README.md

 Virtual fields are not saved to the database but are useful for validations

 e.g. `field :password_confirmation, :string, virtual: true`

+### Queries

+- Similar to ActiveRecord
+- Can insert SQL fragments
+- External values and Elixir expressions can be injected into a query expression with ^

 ### Challenge